IzerOnadim/java-web-app/README.md

 # java-web-app

-A simple webapp written in Java using JavaServer pages and servlets.
+A simple webapp written in Java using Model-View-Controller design pattern.

+Makes use of JavaServer Pages (view), Java servlets (controller) and a MySQL database (model).

-It runs on an Apache Tomcat application server, and makes use of a MySQL database.
+The application runs on an Apache Tomcat application server.